Fill out the Preschool Interest Form to receive more information.

 Come Play With Us!

 St. Catherine's Preschool is a ministry of St. Catherine of Siena Catholic Church.
-Our program serves families of children 2 – 5 years old.
+Our program serves families of children 2–5 years old.
 All preschool classes have two teachers.
 Our small classes use an emergent curriculum based on developmentally appropriate activities.
 Our teacher-to-student ratio is smaller than the Texas standards.
-Our program also includes weekly Faith & Fun in the church.
-We welcome diversity in race, religion, and socio-economic status.
+Our program also includes Catechesis of the Good Shepherd and Faith & Fun.
+We welcome diversity in race, religion, and socioeconomic status.

 We would love to show you around our wonderful preschool!
 Call us to set up a time to visit Tuesday through Thursday.
 If you would like to see a prerecorded Virtual Tour, email Camille Parker for more information.

-Our mission at St. Catherine's Preschool is to take advantage of the teachable moments that happen every day by fostering the intellectual, creative, social, emotional, and physical growth and development of our children to inspire a lifelong commitment to learning.
+Our mission at St. Catherine's Preschool is to take advantage of the teachable moments that happen every day by fostering our children's intellectual, creative, social, emotional, and physical growth and development to inspire a lifelong commitment to learning.
 We believe all children can learn and thrive in a stimulating, encouraging, comforting, and developmentally appropriate learning environment.
-We provide a loving, safe, and spiritual environment of belonging, self-worth, and self-confidence.
+In addition, we provide a loving, safe, spiritual environment of belonging, self-worth, and self-confidence.

 We believe in the value of children learning to be part of a community.
-This means that being a part of the classroom community involves meeting for large group at points during the day, such as story time.
-Special classroom activities and rituals help children feel included and create a special bond from child-to-child and child-to-teacher.
+This means that being a part of the classroom community involves meeting for large groups at points during the day, such as story time.
+Special classroom activities and rituals help children feel included and create a special bond between child-to-child and child-to-teacher.

 We believe children learn best through self-directed play.
-Therefore large parts of our day will involve child-directed play, both outdoors and inside the classroom.
+Therefore, large parts of our day will involve child-directed play outdoors and inside the classroom.
 Children wonder better, move easier, and learn to be better stewards of God's kingdom when they spend a good part of their day outdoors.
-Extended play, facilitated by caring, compassionate, and curious teachers leads to children's cognitive and social development.
+Extended play, facilitated by caring, compassionate, and curious teachers, develops children's cognitive and social skills.

 What is Play-Based Learning?

 In a play-based program, children choose activities based on their current interests.
-The term "play-based" is often interchanged with "child-centered," which could be used to describe the majority of available preschool programs.
-The play-based classroom is broken up into sections, such as dramatic play, sensory table, library, building blocks, other toys, or other areas.
+The term "play-based" is often interchanged with "child-centered," which could describe most available preschool programs.
+The play-based classroom is divided into sections, such as dramatic play, sensory table, library, building blocks, other toys, or other areas.
 Teachers encourage the kids to play, facilitating social skills along the way.
 "Even though it seems like they are just playing, they are learning valuable skills, including important social skills and cooperation with others, learning about signs (as most items are labeled), and early math," says Jenifer Wana, author of "How to Choose the Best Preschool for Your Child."

-If you are interested in making a donation to St. Catherine's Preschool, please visit our Amazon Wish List at http://a.co/0qNMLXp.
+If you would like to donate to St. Catherine's Preschool, please visit our Amazon Wish List at http://a.co/0qNMLXp.